rocq-prover/platform-docs/README.md

 [zulip-shield]: https://img.shields.io/badge/chat-on%20Zulip-blue
 [zulip-link]: https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs

-The documentation is working with the latesest version of [Coq Platform](https://github.com/coq/platform/blob/main/doc/README~8.19~2024.10.md), i.e [8.19.2].
+The documentation is working with the latesest version of the Rocq Platform.
-It is planned in the future to index the documentation and the Coq Platform's version and to have a dev version of it, so that users can find docmentation working for their version of the Coq and the Platform.
+It is planned in the future to index the documentation and the Rocq Platform's version and to have a dev version of it, so that users can find docmentation working for their version of the Rocq and the Platform.
-It is not the case as of yet, so the documentation it is not guaranteed to work perfectly on other versions of Coq and the Platform, though most of the content should still be working fine.
+It is not the case as of yet, so the documentation it is not guaranteed to work perfectly on other versions of Rocq and the Platform, though most of the content should still be working fine.

-## A Collection of Short Interactive Tutorials and How-To Guides for Coq
+## A Collection of Short Interactive Tutorials and How-To Guides for Rocq

-This project aims to create an online compilation of short and interactive tutorials and how-to guides for Coq and the Coq Platform.
+This project aims to create an online compilation of short and interactive tutorials and how-to guides for Rocq and the Rocq Platform.

-Each core functionality and plugin of Coq and the Coq Platform should have (short) pedagogical tutorials and/or how-to guides demonstrating how to use the functionality, with practical examples.
+Each core functionality and plugin of Rocq and the Rocq Platform should have (short) pedagogical tutorials and/or how-to guides demonstrating how to use the functionality, with practical examples.
 They should further be available online through an interactive interface, most likely using JSCoq.
 There is now a prototype [web interface](https://coq.inria.fr/platform-docs/) to check out.

 Tutorials and how-to guides serve different purposes and are complementary.
-Tutorials guide a user during learning in discovering specific aspects of a feature like "Notations in Coq", by going through (simple) predetermined examples, and introducing notions gradually.
+Tutorials guide a user during learning in discovering specific aspects of a feature like "Notations in Rocq", by going through (simple) predetermined examples, and introducing notions gradually.
 In contrast, how-to guides are use-case-oriented and guides users through real life problems and their inherent complexity, like "How to define functions by well-founded recursion and reason about them".

-For a complete description of the project, you can check out the associated [Coq Enhancement Proposal](https://github.com/coq/ceps/pull/91).
+For a complete description of the project, you can check out the associated [Rocq Enhancement Proposal](https://github.com/coq/ceps/pull/91).

 > [!TIP]
 > To gain useful insights about what documentation should be, we recommend